Azure-Samples/azure-servicebus-messaging-samples/TopicFilters/readme.md

 ## What are Subscription Filters?

-Each newly created subscription has at least one filter.
+Each newly created topic subscription has at least one filter.
 If you don't explicitly specify one, the applied filter is the *true* filter that allows all messages to be selected into the subscription.

 In fact, filters are applied to subscriptions as part of of a *rule*, which is a named entity and combines a condition (the filter) and an action.
-A single subscription can have hundreds of such rules.
+A single subscription may have hundreds of such rules.

 Most applications only need filters, and therefore the Service Bus API lets you bypass the added complexity of handling rules when you just need a single filter or just a single rule.
 This sample shows the simpler APIs,